 Table of contents

 Displaying other users' cursors live on-screen has always been tricky to implement... but no longer!
-Using Liveblocks on Next.js & Vercel, we can get it working in a matter of minutes.
+Using Liveblocks and Next.js we can get it working in a matter of minutes.
 Open this page in another window, side-by-side, to see it in action!

 What is Liveblocks?